mustafasheikh1/camera-task/README.md

 # MockTask

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

+The App is based upon the following teachnologires.

+- Angular 9
+- Angular Material
+- Bootstrap 4 (Just for grid system)
+- Ngx-translate (for translations)
+- Meterial Themeing

+​	The Login credentials for the app is email: root@admin.com password: 123456.

 ## Development server